MattBCoding/calico-jack/README.md

 Wikipedia was used as a reference point for details of the history and tales surrounding Calico Jack, the infamous pirate our user is defending.
 [Calico Jack](https://en.wikipedia.org/wiki/Calico_Jack)

 ### Acknowledgements
+I'd like to thank the following:
+* My mentor Rahul Lakhanpal for encouraging me throughout the project.
+* Daisy McGirr and Ben Kavanagh for helping me understand OOP and Python Classes better.
+* Sean and John at CI Tutor support for their patience and pointing me in the right direction when I went off course.